dbatbold/beep/README.md

 ====

 A Go program that is useful for alerting the end of a long running command execution.
-Beep can also play music sheet with natural voices.
+Beep can also play a MIDI file or music sheet with natural voices.
 To play a demo music, run:<br>

 ```$ beep -m demo```<br>